IslasGECI/nerd/paper/paper.md

 # State of the Field

-Several software tools and methodologies are currently available to estimate bait distribution for rodent eradication campaigns.
+Several software tools and methodologies are available to estimate bait distribution for rodent eradication campaigns.
-Currently, the field of aerial rodenticide dispersal for invasive species eradication relies heavily on Geographic Information Systems (GIS) to generate ground-level bait dispersion maps.
+At present, the field of aerial rodenticide dispersal for invasive species eradication relies heavily on Geographic Information Systems (GIS) to generate ground-level bait dispersion maps.
 GIS tools, such as [Open Flightline Mini](https://github.com/zero-invasive-predators/open-flightline-mini-public), are often used to generate bait density maps based on in situ measurements.
 However, these approaches are time-intensive and require extensive field data, limiting their applicability for real-time decision-making.
-The automatic generation of bait density maps reduces the time and labor required but also enhances the overall effectiveness of eradication campaigns.
+The automatic generation of bait density maps reduces the time and labor required, thereby enhancing the overall effectiveness of eradication campaigns.

-NERD reduces the time and labor required compared with GIS-based approach.
-This package offers a streamlined, real-time solution by leveraging a probability density function calibrated through controlled experiments.
-Some probabilistic models have been proposed to simulate bait distribution, but they often fail to provide the precision and speed required during aerial campaigns.
+Some probabilistic models have been proposed to simulate bait distributions, but these have not been able to provide the precision and speed required to make real-time decision during aerial campaigns in the field.
-The automatic generation of bait density maps reduces the time and labor required but also enhances the overall effectiveness of eradication campaigns.
+The NERD package offers a streamlined, real-time solution by leveraging a probability density function calibrated through controlled experiments

-NERD represents a significant advancement over traditional methods.
+As such, NERD represents a significant advancement over traditional methods.
-This innovative approach eliminates the need for exhaustive field measurements and enables immediate identification of bait gaps.
+This innovative approach eliminates the need for exhaustive field measurements and enables bait gaps to be immediately identified.
-NERD offers an efficient and accurate tool for both planning and executing large-scale eradication efforts.
+Thus, NERD is an efficient and accurate tool that may be used to plan and execute large-scale eradication efforts.
-Currently, NERD is the only software solution specifically designed for real-time bait density estimation in rodent eradication campaigns.
+Currently, NERD is the only software solution specifically designed to estimate bait density in real-time during rodent eradication campaigns.
-Despite these advantages, further advancements, such as incorporating environmental factors like wind, remain an area for future development.
+Despite the advantages of NERD, further advancements can be made to the package, such as incorporating environmental factors (e.g., wind).

 # Formulation